ichichikin/obsidian-plugin-interactivity/README.md

 - **Specify the number of initial lines to suppress:** Specify the number of initial lines to skip (e.g., shell greetings).

 ## Setting up Python integration
 You can enhance the functionality by adding custom Python scripts to the `py_modules` directory within the plugin's directory.
-All global functions and variables in these scripts will be accessible from the plugin.
+All global functions and variables in these scripts will be accessible within Obsidian.

 ### Installing Python